 Is cod liver oil safe?

 There are some concerns around vitamin A during pregnancy.
-While some birth defects have been associated with vitamin A, those studies were performed with the synthetic form of vitamin A, versus what is naturally found in cod liver oil and beef liver.
-In fact, studies have found that high doses of natural vitamin A are safe and effective at decreasing childhood mortality and morbidity in Ghana and curing 92% of women suffering from menstrual hemorrhage.
+While some birth defects have been associated with vitamin A, those studies assessed the effects of large amounts of the synthetic form of vitamin A, versus what is naturally found in cod liver oil and beef liver.

 Women have been eating liver and cod liver oil (and giving it to their kids) for thousands of years, many times under their doctor’s orders, and these foods have nourished baby’s development and restored mom’s nutritional stores.
-Studies have shown that cod liver oil is great for a variety of ailments from arthritis to cognitive performance so the benefits are well documented.
-It only makes sense that those benefits would continue during pregnancy.
-Of course, as with anything, check with your midwife or OB GYN to see what’s best for you during your pregnancy.
+Studies suggest cod liver oil could be great for a variety of ailments from arthritis to cognitive performance.
+It only makes sense that those potential benefits would continue during pregnancy.
+Of course, as with anything, check with your midwife or OB-GYN to see what’s best for you during your pregnancy.